2018 Greater Sudbury Lateral Replacement

 - Archaeological resources and built heritage

 The Environmental Report was prepared in accordance with the OEB's Environmental Guidelines for the Location, Construction and Operation of Hydrocarbon Pipelines and Facilities in Ontario (2016).
-The report will accompany the Leave-to-Construction application that will be submitted to the OEB.
+The report accompanied the Leave-to-Construction application that was submitted to the OEB.
 Please view the main Environmental Report here, and check out the appendix as well.
 (Note: The appendix file contains numerous high-resolution graphics and may take several minutes to load.)

 The local community will benefit from the incremental taxes that Union Gas will pay annually.